RussOakham/Immortal-Fitness-Collective/README.md

 ### **Technical**

 - [Real Favicon Generator](https://realfavicongenerator.net/) - For the generation of Favicon icons and code.
-- [Materialize Docs](https://materializecss.com/getting-started.html) - For guidance on Materialize use and adaptations.
+- [Bootstrap Docs](https://getbootstrap.com/docs/4.6/getting-started/introduction/) - For guidance on Bootstrap use and adaptations.
 - [CSS-Tricks](https://css-tricks.com/) - For implementing CSS effects such as box-shadow.
 - [w3Schools](https://www.w3schools.com/) - For checking proper syntax of HTML and CSS elements.
 - [Autoprefixer](https://autoprefixer.github.io/) - For generating CSS browser prefixes.
 - [Stackoverflow](https://stackoverflow.com/) - For researching and troubleshooting JavaScript and Python code issues.
-- [Django Documentation](https://docs.djangoproject.com/en/3.2/) - For research proper implementation of django functionality.
+- [Django Documentation](https://docs.djangoproject.com/en/3.2/) - For researching proper implementation of django functionality.

 ### **Content**